 CCCC's comprehensive schedule of distance education courses provides a top-quality, fully-accredited educational alternative for the self-directed, independent learner who values quality, convenience, and flexibility.
 Distance education courses contain the same basic content, require the same academic rigor, and offer the same semester credits as traditional courses.
 The major difference between face-to-face courses and distance courses is the instructional delivery method.
-Courses are offered using four methods: online, hybrid, web-assisted, and video-conferencing.
+Courses are offered using five methods: online, hybrid, blended, video-conference, and webconference.
 Through distance education, travel to campus is minimal or not required at all.
-Hybrid, web-assisted, and videoconference course delivery reduces on-site sessions but still requires regular on-campus meetings.
+Hybrid, blended, and videoconference course delivery reduces on-site sessions but still requires regular on-campus meetings.
 Distance courses are learner-focused, challenging, and demand as much or more time than traditional courses.
 Students who are considering enrolling in a distance program or a distance course should work closely with their faculty advisor or counselor.

-The Associate in Arts (A.A.); Associate in Science (A.S.); and the Associate in Applied Science (A.A.S.) in Accounting, Business Administration, Human Resources Management, and Library and Information Technology may be earned entirely through a combination of distance education delivery methods.
+The Associate in Arts (A.A.), Associate in Science (A.S.), the Associate in Arts-Teacher Preparation and the Associate in Science-Teacher Preparation degrees, and the Associate in Applied Science (A.A.S.) in Accounting and Finance, Business Administration, Criminal Justice Technology, Human Resources Management, and Library and Information Technology may be earned entirely through a combination of distance education delivery methods.